February 25, 2023

 The Bok Kai Parade committee hosts the parade on Saturday and the Marysville Chinese Community hosts and sponsors Bomb Day on Sunday.

 Bok Kai Parade, Year of the Dog

 Public Hosted by Bok Kai Festival

-Celebrate the 139th Bok Kai Parade, Year of the Boar.
+Celebrate the 140-years-plus Bok Kai Parade, Year of the Tiger.

 The heart of the festival is the now-restored Bok Kai Temple, built in Marysville, California's historic Chinatown in 1888.
 The popular parade, some say the oldest continuous one in California, features a variety of floats, cultural performances, and, of course, the famous Bok Kai parade dragon!